See a Doctor

 What diet is best for Ehlers-Danlos?

 A diet that limits added sugars, refined carbohydrates, and processed foods is generally recommended for EDS.
-Some patients find benefits from going gluten-free or focusing on anti-inflammatory foods.
+Some people with EDS and related conditions find benefits from going gluten-free or focusing on anti-inflammatory foods.
 Consult with a healthcare provider before making dietary changes.

 Why do people with EDS need salt?